 In this in tray exercises PrepPack™ you will gain access to two full-length assignments as well as guides to help you understand how to best solve them.
 As well as this, there are group exercise and role play practises that you can use to better understand how to do well in these sections of your assessment.

-In-tray exercises are aimed at assessing three main skills in particular: time management, prioritisation and organisation.
-Read on to find out more about in-tray exercises and prepare for your assessment centre with our in-tray exercise practice pack.
+In-tray exercises are aimed at assessing three main skills in particular: time management, prioritisation, and organisation.

 In-tray exercises simulate real-life workplace situations.
 You are asked to take the role of one of the employees in a fictitious company, usually in the role you are applying to.
 You are provided with documents portraying the company's profile and given different tasks simulating a typical work day.
 You might be told, for instance, that you have just returned to the office after a week's absence and must go through e-mails and memos, return phone calls and complete multiple tasks.

 Tasks include ranking documents in order of urgency or priority.
 In some tests you are also asked to describe the actions you would take, or explain why you have chosen this priority or action.

 The in-tray exercise is a very different test to many of the other tests that you will take during your recruitment process or at an assessment centre.
 You are tested on a range of skills including: